 Hold the toothbrush at a 45 degree angle toward the teeth and gums.
 Gently press against the gums so that the tips of the bristles go between the gum and teeth.
 Apply a few side-to-side strokes and roll the brush down to move the plaque away from the teeth and gums.
 Repeat this motion six to ten times and then move to the next area of two to three teeth.
 Any time your mouth becomes full of foam, spit it out and continue brushing.
 Your brushing is done when you have brushed all of the surfaces of your teeth, not when your mouth is full!
 On the chewing surfaces, short strokes are most effective in getting the plaque out of the grooves and pits.
 When you brush the back of your front teeth, hold the brush vertically to be able to reach the teeth better.

 Ideally, you should brush your teeth after each meal.
 If you can’t, brush at least twice a day – after breakfast and before going to bed.

-Contact our dental office today to schedule an appointment with Dr. Daniel A. Burton and to receive more instruction about dental hygiene in Wichita, Kansas.
+Contact our dental office today to schedule an appointment with Dr. Blake Lawlor and to receive more instruction about dental hygiene in Wichita, Kansas.